Queer Literature

 Queer writers and books!
 Sick of all your lesbians being married off?
 Bored of all your gays coming out again and again?
 Where are the trans* folks?
 In our Queer Book Club, we'll explore a variety of works by and about folks from all across the rainbow.
 This club usually meets the second Wednesday of the month, unless otherwise noted.

 You can find some of Nell’s staff picks here.
-Have a suggestion for a book to read?
-Let us know!

 About the book: